MicrosoftDocs/power-platform/power-platform/admin/user-session-management.md

 ### To change this behavior

-- To enforce users to re-authenticate after a pre-determined period of time, admins can set a session timeout for their individual [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)] environments.
+- To enforce users to re-authenticate after a pre-determined period of time, admins can set a session timeout for their individual Dynamics 365 environments.
 Users can only remain signed in the application for the duration of session.
 The application signs out the user when the session expires.
-Users need to sign-in with their credentials to return to [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)] apps.
+Users need to sign-in with their credentials to return to Dynamics 365 apps.

 > [!NOTE]
 > User session timeout is not enforced in the following: